pascalkienast/H5P-AI-Generator/README.md

 2. Set appropriate rate limits for the Anthropic API to control costs
 3. Configure CORS headers if your front-end and API are on different domains
 4. Set up proper monitoring and logging for production environments
+5. Consider using a secure secret management system rather than plain environment variables

 ## Technologies Used